Ashishlathkar77/Malaria-Cell-Image-Classification/report.md

    - Class counts are calculated to determine the distribution of images across different classes in the dataset.

 This approach provides a structured and scalable solution for handling image data, including loading, preprocessing, and transformation, making it suitable for training deep learning models for malaria cell image classification.

+## MosquitoNet - MyModel

+Defines a convolutional neural network (CNN) model called `MosquitoNet` using PyTorch's `nn.Module` class for classifying malaria cell images.
+Here's how we can explain the approach:

+1. **Model Architecture**:
+   - The `MosquitoNet` model consists of three convolutional layers (`layer1`, `layer2`, and `layer3`) followed by fully connected layers (`fc1`, `fc2`, and `fc3`).
+   - Each convolutional layer is defined as a sequential combination of operations:
+     - Convolutional operation using `nn.Conv2d` to extract features from input images.
+     - Batch normalization (`nn.BatchNorm2d`) to improve the stability and speed of training by normalizing the input to each layer.
+     - ReLU activation function (`nn.ReLU`) to introduce non-linearity.
+     - Max pooling (`nn.MaxPool2d`) to downsample the feature maps and reduce spatial dimensions.
+   - The fully connected layers (`fc1`, `fc2`, and `fc3`) are responsible for combining the features extracted by convolutional layers and making predictions.
+   - Dropout (`nn.Dropout2d`) is applied to the fully connected layers to prevent overfitting by randomly setting a fraction of input units to zero during training.

+2. **Forward Method**:
+   - The `forward` method defines the forward pass of the model.
+   - Input images (`x`) are passed through each layer sequentially, applying the defined operations.
+   - The output of the final fully connected layer (`fc3`) represents the class scores for each image.
+   - The model returns the output scores, which can be used to compute loss and make predictions.

+3. **Device Specification**:
+   - The code checks whether a GPU (CUDA) is available using `torch.cuda.is_available()`.
+   - If a GPU is available, the model is moved to the GPU device (`cuda:0`) using `model.to(device)`.
+   - If no GPU is available, the model remains on the CPU device.

+4. **Model Instantiation**:
+   - An instance of the `MosquitoNet` model is created using `model = MosquitoNet()`.
+   - The model is then moved to the appropriate device (GPU or CPU) using `model.to(device)`.

+Overall, this approach follows a standard CNN architecture for image classification tasks, incorporating convolutional layers for feature extraction and fully connected layers for classification.
+Dropout regularization is used to prevent overfitting, and the model is dynamically moved to the available hardware device for efficient computation.